mafortin/GOUHFI/README.md

 ## Updates

+- 13/12/25: **GOUHFI 2.0** is finally available!
+    - In addition of an improved subcortical segmentation tool on clinical cohorts, GOUHFI 2.0 now also offers (a) contrast-, resolution- and field-agnostic cortex parcellation following the Desikan-Killiany-Tourville (DKT) atlas and (b) Total Intracranial Volume (TIV) estimations for normalized volumetry analyses.
+    - The related publication will be released shortly.
  - 29/09/25: 🎉 **GOUHFI's paper has been accepted for publication in the _Imaging Neuroscience_ journal!** 🎉 The accepted version is available online [here](https://direct.mit.edu/imag/article/doi/10.1162/IMAG.a.960/133411/GOUHFI-a-novel-contrast-and-resolution-agnostic).

 ---